Low memory consumption

 emFile trial versions

-emFile is available for download as a full functional trial version.
+emFile is available for download as a fully functional trial version.
 This trial version is shipped as a library to be used with MS Visual C++ on a PC.
-The only limitation is that the package does not contain all sources of emFile and therefor you cannot compile the library for a different architecture.
+The only limitation is that the package does not contain all sources of emFile and therefore you cannot compile the library for a different architecture.
 Per default the project is configured to use the RAM disk driver which uses the system memory as storage.
 It is also possible to access logical drives of a Windows system using the WinDrive driver.

 Additional trial versions available for different evaluation boards.
 Click here for an overview.